-- 7.21 Policy WRK3: Strategic Employment Site Lomeshaye allocates the site as a Strategic Employment Site making clear that B1, B2 and B8 uses will be supported provided a new link road is constructed, there is early engagement with infrastructure providers to ensure provision of appropriate infrastructure (such as utilities and broadband) under Local Plan Policy SDP6: Future Infrastructure Requirements, the development of a high quality landscaping scheme, the submission of a detailed development brief and the addressing of any potential environmental impacts under Local Plan Policy ENV1: Protecting and Enhancing Our Natural and Historic Environments. - 7.22 The above paragraphs have set out how the proposed extension of the Industrial Estate became allocated as a Strategic Employment Site under Local Plan Policy WRK3.
-The Council contends that the purpose for promotion of the Order (see Section 5 above) namely to facilitate Phase 1 of the extension of the Industrial Estate fully fits within the above policies as set out, and in particular fits with Policy WRK3 in that in formulating its Development Proposals (see Section 6 above) the Council shall oversee the provision of appropriate infrastructure including the Link Road, not least because it intends to provide and market a fully serviced site. - 7.23 Accordingly, the Council contend that the proposals to develop the Order Land are fully consistent with the policies of the Local Plan, and as such with the Strategic Planning Framework and is satisfied that they have the potential to deliver significant social economic and environmental benefit to the Borough and beyond.
+- 7.21 Policy WRK3: Strategic Employment Site Lomeshaye allocates the site as a Strategic Employment Site making clear that B1, B2 and B8 uses will be supported, provided the site is adequately connected to the existing road and motorway network, there is early engagement with infrastructure providers to ensure provision of appropriate infrastructure (such as utilities and broadband) under Local Plan Policy SDP6: Future Infrastructure Requirements, the development of a high quality landscaping scheme, the submission of a detailed development brief and the addressing of any potential environmental impacts under Local Plan Policy ENV1: Protecting and Enhancing Our Natural and Historic Environments. - 7.22 The above paragraphs have set out how the proposed extension of the Industrial Estate became allocated as a Strategic Employment Site under Local Plan Policy WRK3.
+The Council contends that whilst the purpose for promotion of the Order (see Section 5 above) namely to facilitate the proposed Phase 2 extension of the Industrial Estate is justified in its own right, it would also be likely to consolidate benefits from any Phase 1 extension to the south and fully fits within the above policies as set out, and in particular fits with Policy WRK3 in that in formulating its Development Proposals (see Section 6 above) the Council shall oversee the provision of appropriate infrastructure. - 7.23 Accordingly, the Council contend that the proposals to develop the Order Land are fully consistent with the policies of the Local Plan, and as such with the Strategic Planning Framework and is satisfied that they have the potential to deliver significant social economic and environmental benefit to the Borough and beyond.